opensourceu/.github/profile/README.md

 # OpenSourceU

-A place to learn open-source software
+A place for You in the open-source Universe